 I guess that after reading the first part of this note, some people might have changed their holiday destination if it was China.
-The last blog entry could have been perceived by some readers as harsh, cruel or ruthless, however this is what frustrates me personally and this is my point of view only based on the experience I gained working, travelling and living with Chinese people.
+The last blog entry could have been perceived by some readers as harsh, cruel or ruthless, however this is what frustrates me personally and this is my point of view only based on the experience I gained working, traveling and living with Chinese people.
 Here are the other top 10 out of 20 most annoying things in China:

 11. Open windows in the winter.